nomasystems/njson/README.md

 [![njson](https://github.com/nomasystems/njson/actions/workflows/ci.yml/badge.svg)](https://github.com/nomasystems/njson/actions/workflows/ci.yml)

-`njson` is a robust and efficient Erlang library that seamlessly encodes and decodes JSON data into Erlang maps.
+`njson` is a robust and efficient Erlang library that seamlessly encodes and decodes JSON data into Erlang terms, encoding JSON objects as Erlang maps.
 It is designed to be pragmatic and efficient, making it an ideal choice for a wide range of Erlang applications.

 ## Features and implementation decisions